Nominet UK: Standard Terms and Conditions: Registrars

 B.1.9. make Registrants aware of our Terms and Conditions of Domain Name Registration before the contract is made and before renewal;

-B.1.10. make your Registrants aware of your contract with them before the contract is made and before renewal, including any changes to it.
-As a minimum, you must highlight to Registrants the Key Terms of that contract, though you may choose to highlight other terms as well if you wish.;
+B.1.10. make your Registrants aware of your contract with them before the contract is made and before renewal.
+As a minimum, you must highlight to Registrants the Key Terms of that contract, though you may choose to highlight other terms as well if you wish.
+You must give your Customers reasonable notice of any substantive changes that relate to a .UK domain (including the Key Terms) in advance of those changes coming into effect unless such changes are required to be made due to a legal requirement;

-B.1.11. not do anything, or allow anything to be done, in relation to .uk domain name registrations which might reasonably mislead the public or your Registrants, including as regards your relationship with us or whether you are entitled to use a Tag of a particular Tag Classification;
+B.1.11.
+You must avoid behaviour which in our reasonable opinion could bring Nominet into disrepute and not do anything, or allow anything to be done, in relation to .uk domain name registrations which might reasonably mislead the public or your Registrants, including as regards your relationship with us or whether you are entitled to use a Tag of a particular Tag Classification;

 B.1.12. act in good faith when correcting a Registrant name on the Register or transferring a domain name to a new Registrant, where we make it possible for you to do so for a domain name on your Tag, and comply with any published requirements (for example, based on the Tag Classification).
 If you are entitled to make such changes, you must only do so where either (i) you are doing so in accordance with a contract you have with the Registrant and the Registrant was made aware of the relevant terms in advance; or (ii) you have the express permission of the Registrant to make the change; or (iii) you are the Registrant of the domain name;